Skip to main content

 Type-Safe Routing

-Elmish Land enforces type-safe route parameters using route.json.
+Elmish Land enforces type-safe route parameters using route.json (see the Route Configuration API Reference for more information).
 This ensures that path parameters and query strings conform to expected data types.

 Example: